wp-plugins/nextgen-gallery-search-galleries/readme.txt

 2. Log into your WordPress admin
 3. Click **Plugins --> Add New**
 4. Click **Upload** (in the header)
-5. Search your computer for **nextgen-gallery-search-galleries.zip**
+5. Search your computer for **nextgen-gallery-search-galleries-XX.zip**
 6. Click **Install Now**
 7. Click **Activate Plugin**
 8. Goto **Gallery --> Search Galleries** to use the plugin.